Norman Bruce Ream was born in 1844 in a small log cabin in Ursina, Somerset County, PA, the son of Levi and Hila (King) Ream.

 Robert made his home in 1918-1924 in New York City and served as personal secretary and assistant to his father.

-Heartbreak blanketed the family on March 13, 1922 when 13-year-old son Robert, a student in Pomfret School in Connecticut, died of pneumonia in a local hospital.
-In his memory, a stained glass window was dedicated in the Pomfred School chapel.
+Heartbreak blanketed the family on March 13, 1922 when 13-year-old son Robert, a student in Pomfret School in Connecticut, caught a deadly case of pneumonia and succumbed in Putnam Hospital.
+News of the untimely passing was published in the Norwich Bulletin and Vogue magazine.
+In his memory, a stained glass window was dedicated in the Pomfret School chapel.

 Among others, Robert served on the board of directors of the Carolina, Clinchfield and Ohio Railway, a line which ran through the Blue Ridge Mountains to points south, and the Texas and Pacific Coal and Oil Company.
 He also founded an insurance firm, Ream, Wrightson & Company, was president of the American Re-Insurance Company, organized in 1917, and in 1930 he was elected to the board of the Seaboard Air Line Railway.